Satellite radio's SiriusXM is debuting Beatles channel

 On June 1, the network will play the newly remixed “Sgt.
 Pepper” album on the 50th anniversary of its release, with commentary from the late producer George Martin and his son, Giles, who was responsible for putting the new box set together.

-SiriusXM will also use the new channel for a membership drive, offering free listening to people with inactive satellite radios from May 17 to May 30.
+SiriusXM will also use the new channel for a membership drive, offering 24 hours of free listening to people with inactive satellite radios.

 The network’s debut on SiriusXM channel 18 will come at 9:09 a.m.
 Eastern (for the Beatles song “One After 909,” remember?)